 The abode of Nilgiri Tahr in South India

 The Eravikulam National Park is located in the Western Ghats of the Idukki district in Kerala.
-It is known for preserving the endangered varieties of Nilgiri Tahr.
-Nilgiri Tahr is known for being the endangered and rare mountain goat of South India.
-Rolling sholas and grasslands make the most picturesque beauty of the national park.
-The presence of the highest peak, called as Anamudi makes the park an ideal location for trekking along.
+It is renowned for conserving the endangered Nilgiri Tahr, the rare mountain goat species native to South India.
+Rolling sholas and expansive grasslands contribute to the picturesque beauty of this national park.
+The presence of the highest peak in South India, Anamudi, also makes the park ideal for trekking enthusiasts.

-In the past, the Eravikulam National Park was known for British Planters.
-It was recognised as a sanctuary in 1975 and as a National Park in 1978.
-The zoological, geomorphological, faunal and ecological features of the national park have made it a diverse biosphere in South India.
-Currently, the Kerala Department of Forests and Wildlife maintains the administration over the Eravikulam.
+In the past, the Eravikulam National Park area was used by British planters.
+It was declared a wildlife sanctuary in 1975 and later designated as a National Park in 1978.
+Its zoological, geomorphological, faunal and ecological features make it one of the most diverse biospheres in South India.
+The Kerala Department of Forests and Wildlife currently administers the park.

 Following are the main features of the Eravikulam National Park:

-Flora: Forests, shrub lands and grasslands are the three main categories of flora that are found in the Eravikulam National Park.
-The terrain which is located above 2000m or more is covered by the grasslands.
-Extensive forestation can be found on the deeper valleys.
-The grasslands, especially present in this national park are called as the Eravikulam National Park.
-The important flora found in the national park consists of Sysygium aronottianum, Tripogen bromodes, Pittosporum tetraspermium, Actinodaphne bourdilloni, Chrysopogon Zelanieus, Eupatorium adenophorum, Cyanotis Species and Eulalia phaeothrix .
-One can easily spot orchids and balsams in the sholas of this national park.
+Flora: Forests, shrublands and grasslands form the three major categories of vegetation in the Eravikulam National Park.
+Areas located above 2000m are predominantly covered with grasslands, while dense forests are found in the deeper valleys.
+The important flora includes Syzygium aronottianum, Tripogen bromodes, Pittosporum tetraspermum, Actinodaphne bourdilloni, Chrysopogon zeylanicus, Eupatorium adenophorum, Cyanotis species and Eulalia phaeothrix.
+One can also spot orchids and balsams in the sholas within the park.

 Excursions from the Eravikulam National Park:

-Tourists can also visit the following places and add more adventure to their travel.
+Tourists can also visit the following places to add more adventure to their trip:

-Echo Point: It is located around 15 km from the Eravikulam National Park.
-Tourists also like this place due to its lush greenery, view of misty hills and the enchanting echo of one's voice.
+Echo Point: Situated around 15 km from the Eravikulam National Park, Echo Point is admired for its lush greenery, mist-clad hills and the intriguing echo phenomenon.

 When to Reach

-The Eravikulam National Park is closed during the monsoon season.
-The most ideal time to visit is during April to June and September to November.
+The Eravikulam National Park remains closed during the monsoon season.
+The ideal time to visit is between April to June and September to November.

 How to Reach

-Rail: The two nearest railway stations to the Eravikulam National Park are located at Aluva (!20 km) and Tamil Nadu (165 km).
+Rail: The nearest railway stations are Aluva (120 km) and Coimbatore in Tamil Nadu (165 km).

-Road: The Eravikulam National Park is 13 km away from Munnar.
-Several state and private means of transport connect Munnar with the rest of the prominent cities in Kerala.
+Road: The Eravikulam National Park is 13 km from Munnar, and several state and private transport services connect Munnar with major cities in Kerala.